makerdao/lockstake/lockstake-overview.md

 * A single user address can open multiple positions (each denoted as `urn`).
 * Each `urn` relates to zero or one chosen delegate contract, zero or one chosen farm, and one vault.
 * MKR cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
-* In case a delegate contract is chosen, the user's entire locked MKR amount is delegated.
+* At any time the user's entire locked MKR amount is either staked or not, and is either delegated or not.
-* In case a farm is chosen, the user can choose how much of its MKR credit to stake for farming.
 * The entire locked MKR amount is also credited as collateral for the user.
 However, the user itself decides if and how much NST to borrow, and should be aware of liquidation risk.
 * A user can delegate control of an `urn` that it controls to another EOA/contract.
 This is helpful for supporting manager-type contracts that can be built on top of the engine.